 Whether you’re a new or existing shop, take the time to develop a method for recruiting, interviewing, and training.
 Putting in this effort will pay off in the long-run, and you’ll have a tried-and-true process for others to execute if you’re not present.

 Here are a few actionable tips for the hiring process itself:

 - Ask open-ended questions in the interview.
 Not only will you learn more than a “yes” or “no,” but you’ll get a glimpse of each applicant’s personality as they answer.
 And character is what’ll contribute to excellent customer service – and coffee sales.

 - Prioritize experience, but don’t be afraid to hire someone that has none.
 Obviously, you want people behind your counter that can prepare and present food and drink in a top-notch way – you are in the coffee business, after all.
 But, don’t immediately turn away an applicant that hasn’t worked in the industry before.
 Someone with a blank slate can be trained well and to your preference.
 Personality and demeanor can be just as important as experience.

 - Bring on more employees than you need.
 A couple of new hires will probably not work out, and you don’t want to be stuck covering shifts or repeating the hiring process all over again.
 You can also conduct a one or two-month assessment period during which you can keep an eye on performance.
 This will provide an “excuse” for letting someone go if they don’t work out in the long-run.

 To keep your employees around – and avoid turnover – ensure that you pay them well.
 I’d advise a little over minimum wage so that you don’t lose them to competitors.
 Also, ensure you spell out the tipping process so that no employees are confused or become competitive.

-Your priorities as owner should be to take care of your customers through taking care of your employees.
+Your priorities as a small business owner should be to take care of your customers through taking care of your employees.
 Happy employees = happy environment = happy customers.
 And happy customers will help your coffee shop grow and thrive!